Rumpunzel/rpg-thingy/playing-the-game/skill-tests.md

 > - Describe what action you would like to undertake in the fiction.
 > - Choose a skill according to your goal and described action.
 > - Pick an [Attribute](../characters#attributes).
 If you have already described an action, try and go with the attribute most fitting your description.
 Otherwise, let your choice of attribute guide your roleplay.
+> - Determine if the test will be a challenge, a contest, or a gauntlet.
 > - Decide whether to act as a group.
-> - Determine if the test will be a challenge, a contest, or a gauntlet.
 > - **Roll the dice.**
 > - The target number for your dice is determined by the skill you've chosen.
 Every face of a die that comes up as at least that number, is a hit, all others are misses.
 > - Use traits for dice modifiers, extra dice, or an increases difficulty, and spend Favor.
 > - Determine the outcome of the test.
-If you succeeded, you get what you want, otherwise mark **1** **XP** and resolve the consequences of the test.
+If you succeeded, you get what you want, otherwise resolve the consequences of the test.
+If you achieved effort equal to the difficulty or tied the test, mark **1** **XP** for the skill you used.

-# Consequences

-It is a fundamental rule of {{ site.title }} that the world is never unchanged after a skill test.
-The aim if this is to create a solid baseline for the flow of play.

-## Consequences of Success

-When you succeed on a skill test, you get what you want and the story moves forward.

-## Consequences of Failure

-When you fail a skill test, you do not get what you want, though that poses the question of how the world has changed.
-In many cases the GM or another player at the table will introduce an interesting narrative consequence.
-Either you got what you wanted at a cost or something dramatic follows your failure.

-But coming up with interesting narrative consequences to change the world is hard, so in most cases it will be your character and the condition they find themselves in which must change.

-### Improving with Failure

-The good part about failure is that when you fail a skill test, you mark **1** **XP** for the skill you used.
-Apart from completing goals, this is the only way to gain **XP** for your skills.

-### Injury and Misfortune

-The bad part is that will suffer an [Injury](injury-&-misfortune#injury) or a [Misfortune](injury-&-misfortune#misfortune) when you fail a skill test, depending on what your intent of the skill test was.

-If you wanted to hurt or inflict harm, instead you suffer hurt or harm in the form of an injury.
-Otherwise, you suffer a misfortune (more detail on this in the following sections).